Efficient Quadratic Corrections for Frank-Wolfe Algorithms: Experiment details and additional computational results

 \section{Experiment details and additional computational results}

 In this section, we provide additional details on the experiments presented in \cref{section: experiments} as well as present additional experiments.
 For all problems, we use hybrid methods combining QC-MNP or QC-LP with local pairwise steps of the BPCG algorithm.
 The steps are combined as follows.
-We use lazified CFW with $J = 2$ and local pairwise steps as the default corrective step.
-Additionally, if a given number of atoms $N$ are added to the active set, a single QC step is performed and the counter is reseted afterwards.
-This hybrid approach yields a good trade-off between computational cost of solving the linear system or LP, respectively, and the gained acceleration by the QC methods.
-Note that the cost of the QC steps depend on the size of the active set and the sparsity of the vertices.
-As a baseline, we use lazified BPCG, i.e. CFW with local pairwise steps as the corrective step.
+We use LCFW with $J = 2$ and local pairwise steps as the default corrective step.
+Additionally, if a given number of atoms $N$ is added to the active set, a single QC step is performed and the counter is reset afterwards.
+This hybrid approach yields a good trade-off between the computational cost of solving the linear system or LP, respectively, and the gained acceleration by the QC methods.
+We consider hybrid approaches with other FW methods in \cref{subsection: performance profile and success rates}.
+As baselines, we use lazified versions of FW, AFW, PFW, and BPCG.
+All methods use the secant line search strategy from \citet{hendrych2025secant}, yielding sufficient progress.
 For the actual implementation, we have used the \verb|FrankWolfe.jl| package \citep{besanccon2021frankwolfe}.
 Furthermore, we use the implementation and setup of \citet{liu2025toolbox} for the entanglement detection problem.